rj45/rj32/docs/instructions.md

       example:   add r13, r2
       symbolic:  rd <- rd - rs - C; C <- carry
       operation:
-                 Subtrat registers `rd` and `rs` and store back into register `rd`.
-If an addc or subc instruction preceeded this
+                 Subtract registers `rd` and `rs` and store back into register `rd`.
+If an addc or subc instruction preceded this
                  one, the carry flag is also subtracted.
                  The carry flag is set by this
                  instruction and will be reset after the next instruction.
 This instruction is
-                 not interruptable, and if a skip is in progress, it will also skip the next instruction.
+                 not interruptible, and if a skip is in progress, it will also skip the next instruction.